Volume functional of compact $4$-manifolds with a prescribed boundary metric: Introduction

-where $H$ is the mean curvature of $\partial M$ and $\phi$ is a smooth positive function on $M^n.$ For more details, we refer the reader to \cite{Escobar} the references therein.
+where $H$ is the mean curvature of $\partial M$ and $\phi$ is a smooth positive function on $M^n.$ For more details, we refer the reader to \cite{Escobar} and references therein.

-In dimension 4, it is known that the Yamabe invariant alone is too weak to classify a given manifold.
-For this reason, it is expected additional conditions.
+In dimension 4, it is known that the Yamabe invariant alone is too weak to classify a given manifold, and for this reason one requires additional conditions to obtain a classification theorem.
 In \cite{catinoAdv}, Catino proved that any four-dimensional compact gradient shrinking Ricci soliton satisfying some $L^{2}$-pinching condition is isometric to a quotient of the round sphere; see also \cite{Huang} for further related results.
 Here, by adapting the method outlined in \cite{catinoAdv} as well as \cite{HV}, we provide an integral curvature estimate involving the Yamabe constant for four-dimensional compact Miao-Tam critical metrics.
 More precisely, we have the following result.

 \begin{theorem} Let $(M^{4},\,g,\,f)$ be a simply connected, compact Miao-Tam critical metric with positive scalar curvature.
 Then we have:

 where $\mathcal{Y}(M,\partial M,[g])$ is given by (\ref{Yamabeconst}) and $\Phi(M)=\left(\int_Mf^4|\ric|^4dV_g\right)^\frac{1}{2}.$ Moreover, if the equality occurs in (\ref{thmeq}), then $M^4$ is isometric to a geodesic ball in $\mathbb{S}^{4}.$ \end{theorem}